How To Copyright A Book: A Definitive Guide

 There’s just one catch: it won’t work.

 Feel free to check out The Logo Factory’s complete debunk or Slate.com’s take on it.
-The consensus everywhere is that poor man’s copyright is a dangerous myth that won’t do anything for you in a courtroom, other than providing you with a nice big envelope you can use to fan yourself while the judge makes fun of your attorney.
+The general legal consensus is that this won’t do anything for you in a courtroom, other than providing you with a nice big envelope you can use to fan yourself while the judge makes fun of your attorney.

 So if you decide to take steps to protect your work to the maximum, do it right.
 There’s just no replacement for the U.S. Copyright Office.